You can use the gpsscli utility to load data from a file or from the stdout of a command into Tanzu Greenplum.

 delimited Text data separated by a configurable delimiter.
 The delimited data format supports a multi-byte delimiter.

 json, jsonl (version 2 only) JSON- or JSONB-format data.
 Specify the json format when the file is in JSON or JSONB format.
 GPSS can read JSON data as a single object or can read a single JSON record per line.
-You must define a mapping if you want GPSS to write the data into specific columns in the target VMware Greenplum table.
+You must define a mapping if you want GPSS to write the data into specific columns in the target Tanzu Greenplum table.

 Note: GPSS supports JSONB-format data only when loading to Greenplum 6.